gt-tinker/qwerty/docs/examples.md

   oracle is pretty trivial, currently looking for all 1s.
 Based on Section 6.1 of Nielsen and Chuang.
 The (required) command line argument is the number of qubits.
+* `period.py`: A fun example of finding the period of a function based on Section 5.4.1 of Nielsen and Chuang.

 [1]: https://en.wikipedia.org/wiki/Bell_state
 [2]: https://en.wikipedia.org/wiki/Greenberger%E2%80%93Horne%E2%80%93Zeilinger_state